Skip to content

 Recycling in rented accommodation

 Recycling is compulsory in Islington.
-All properties in Islington have a recycling collection at least once every week and most also have a food and garden waste recycling service.
+All properties in Islington have a recycling collection at least once every week and most also have a food waste recycling service.

-We are now expanding communal food waste recycling service to all suitable blocks and estates of 7 households and over.
-We are calling on residents, landlords, managing agents and RSLs to email recycling@islington.gov.uk to request the service (if they don’t already have it).
-Bins, leaflets, caddies and liners and collections will be provided free of charge.
-We are keen to work with you to introduce the service by 31 March 2023.
+We are now expanding communal food waste recycling service to all suitable blocks and estates of seven households and over.
+We're asking residents, landlords, managing agents and RSLs to email recycling@islington.gov.uk to request the service (if they don’t already have it).
+We provide bins, leaflets, caddies and liners and collections free of charge.

 As a tenant